 The physiological processes that regulate parturition—the bringing forth of young—and the onset of labor continue to be defined.
 Three general contemporaneous theories describe labor initiation.
 Viewed simplistically, the first is the functional loss of pregnancy maintenance factors.
 The second focuses on synthesis of factors that induce parturition.
 The third suggests that the mature fetus is the source of the initial signal for parturition commencement.
 Current research supports a model that draws from all three themes.
 However, labor onset clearly represents the culmination of a series of biochemical changes in the uterus and cervix.
 These result from endocrine and paracrine signals emanating from both mother and fetus.
 Their relative contributions vary between species, and it is these differences that complicate elucidation of the exact factors that regulate human parturition.
 When parturition is abnormal, then preterm labor, dystocia, or postterm pregnancy may result.
 Of these, preterm labor remains the major contributor to neonatal mortality and morbidity.

 The myometrial layer of the uterus is composed of bundles of smooth muscle cells surrounded by connective tissue.
 In contrast to skeletal or cardiac muscle, the smooth muscle cell is not terminally differentiated and therefore is readily adaptable to environmental changes.
 Varied stimuli such as mechanical stretch, inflammation, and endocrine and paracrine signals can modulate the transition of the smooth muscle cell among phenotypes that provide cell growth, proliferation, secretion, and contractility.

 In addition to this phenotypic plasticity, several smooth muscle qualities confer advantages for uterine contraction efficiency and fetal delivery.
-First, the degree of smooth muscle cell shortening with contractions may be one order of magnitude greater ...
+First, the degree of smooth muscle cell shortening with contractions may be ...